irshad350/books-store/README.md

 ## Run with Docker

-If you have the docker-cli and docker-server installed in your mechine.
+If you have the docker-desktop installed in your machine.
 You no need to install java 11 and mongodb.
+If you don't have the docker follow the [Docker-Desktop-Download](https://www.docker.com/get-started)

 ### Commands:
 cd {ProjectPath}/graphql-springboot-mongodb-master
 ```